Floor & Decor Holdings, Inc.

 FND

-Floor & Decor operates as a specialty retailer of hard surface flooring and related accessories in the retail building materials sector.
+Floor & Decor Holdings operates as a specialty retailer in the lumber and building materials industry.

 Investment Opinion: Should I buy FND Today?